 With inflammation being at the root of many chronic diseases, it is essential to obtain the appropriate amount of fats in the diet that is in balance with each other.
 Fats are conjugated into hormone-like substances called prostaglandins, which can either be pro-inflammatory or anti-inflammatory.

 The body needs both the ability to inflame to heal and to anti-inflame for the healing process.
 The body needs to be provided with the correct balance of healthy fats and the ability to digest and absorb those fats to assist with the healing process.

-The body then has an amazing capacity to heal itself and maintain homeostasis, as homeostasis is what the body is always looking to achieve.
-Nutritional therapy consultants look to find out what is out of balance and what organ is requires support.
+The body has an innate intelligence and tremendous capacity to heal itself and maintain homeostasis.
+Homeostasis is what the body is always looking to achieve.
+Nutritional therapy consultants look to find out what is out of balance and what organ requires support.
 Symptoms are messengers of imbalances in the body.

 Everyone deserves to have good health and your body also deserves to be taken care of.
-I hope to inspire you to know that there are things that you can do to optimize your health today.
+I want to inspire you to know that there are things you can do to optimize your health today.